Each student will create their own bird feeder, but we suggest students work in pairs to share ideas. Homeschool students can work on their own.

 You may want to divide this lesson into two sessions, stopping after Part 1 and continuing with Part 2 at a later point.
 If you plan to do the activity in two sessions, building the bird feeder begins at Step 7.

-We encourage you to raid your recycling bin and craft box for building supplies.
-You can use those supplies to substitute for or supplement our list of supplies below.
+We encourage you to raid your recycling bin for building supplies.
+You can use materials you find there to substitute or supplement our list of supplies.

-We also created additional instructions for students who are stumped and frustrated by the task of making a bird feeder.
-We suggest letting students try on their own, providing these Inspiration Sheets only to those who need the help.
-Print as many Inspiration Sheets as you think you’ll need for your group.
+We created the Bird Feeder Inspiration printout for students who may be stumped or frustrated by the task of making a bird feeder.
+We suggest letting students first try to come up with ideas on their own, providing these Inspiration printouts only to those who need extra guidance.